schependom/DTU_ml-ops-project/reports/README.md

 In our training script (`src/ml_ops_project/train.py`) we use a `WandbLogger` to track the key metrics emitted by the Lightning model during training and evaluation (defined in `src/ml_ops_project/models.py`).
 We log **loss** and **accuracy** for training, validation, and test so we can monitor optimization progress and generalization.

-In the screenshot, training loss decreases while training accuracy increases, which indicates the model is learning the sentiment classification task.
+In the screenshot below, training loss decreases while training accuracy increases, which indicates the model is learning the sentiment classification task.
 The validation curves provide a signal of generalization: validation loss rises and validation accuracy drops toward the end, suggesting that overfitting might be happening.
 Finally, the single test loss/accuracy points summarize the final performance on held-out data using the best checkpoint selected during training.

 ![W&B experiment metrics (loss/accuracy curves)](figures/Wandb%20shot.png)

-*Add more about sweeps and stuff*
+<span style="color: blue;">*Add more about sweeps and stuff*</span>

 ### Question 15